maggiehubbard2/MindfulMovesv1/README.md

-## 📱 Features to Look Forward To
+## 📱 Features

-- ✅ Check off daily habits with a sleek checklist
+- ✅ Check off daily habits with a sleek checklist and satisfying animations
-- 📆 Visual calendar to track consistency
+- 📆 Visual calendar to track consistency (weekly & monthly views)
-- 🔄 Habit streaks to stay motivated _(coming soon)_
-- 🧘🏽‍♀️ Custom habit creation for your personal goals _(coming soon)_
+- 🎯 Custom habit creation with descriptions
+- 📊 Progress tracking with accurate completion percentages
+- 🔄 Drag-and-drop to reorder habits
+- 📱 Smart dashboard that prioritizes unchecked habits
-- 🌙 Dark mode for night owls _(coming soon)_
+- 🌙 Dark mode for night owls
-- 🔔 Daily reminders _(coming soon)_
+- 🔔 Daily reminders with push notifications
+- 📅 Edit habits for up to 2 days in the past
+- 🎨 Customizable accent colors
+- 👤 User profiles and authentication

 ---